Courage-1984/Dataset-Forge/docs/README_full.md

 - **Embedding Extraction**: Extract and print the embedding for a single image.

 All options are fully interactive, use Dataset Forge's input and printing utilities, and are covered by robust unit and CLI tests.
 See the main menu for access.

+### 🧹 Sanitize Images (NEW July 2025)

+- The workflow now prompts you interactively for each major step (corruption fix, copy, batch rename, ICC to sRGB, PNG, remove alpha, metadata, steganography), with emoji and Mocha-styled prompts.
+- Steganography checks prompt for steghide and zsteg individually, and only the selected tools are run.
+- At the end, a visually distinct summary box shows all steps (run/skipped), both steganography sub-choices, and the zsteg results file path if produced.
+- The menu header is reprinted after returning to the workflow menu.
+- All output is Mocha-styled and visually consistent.

 ---